susam/gitpr/README.md

     # If the above command does not create a new merge commit, ignore
     # this comment and follow the remaining commands after this comment.
     #
-    # If the above command creates a new merge commit, choose exactly
+    # If the above command creates a new merge commit, first consider
+    # that it is okay to have a merge commit.
+However, if you want to
-    # one of the following three options to get rid of it:
+    # get rid of it, choose exactly one of the following three options:
     #
     #   - Request the contributor to rebase the topic branch on the main
     #     development branch.
 After the contributor has done so, delete